 Sharon Stanley

 Dr. Stanley joined the department in 2006.
 She specializes in political theory and public law.
-Her broad research interests focus upon modern and contemporary political thought, with two separate emphases: the Enlightenment, its critics, and its contested legacy, and the politics of racial justice in the United States and throughout the Americas.
+Her broad research interests focus upon modern and contemporary political thought, and her current research focuses on the politics of race and gender in the United States and throughout the Americas.
 Her first book, The French Enlightenment and the Emergence of Modern Cynicism (Cambridge University Press, 2012), traces the relationship between cynicism and enlightenment in eighteenth-century French thought.
 Her second book, An Impossible Dream?
 Racial Integration in the United States (Oxford University Press, 2017) engages critically with conceptions of racial integration in contemporary political, philosophical, and legal discourse.
-She is currently working on a new project that juxtaposes the U.S. discourse of post-racialism to the Brazilian discourse of racial democracy.
+Her third book, Rethinking Abortion Rights After Dobbs: Privacy, Equality, and Reproductive Freedom (Palgrave Macmillan, 2025) theorizes a combined privacy-equality rationale for reproductive freedom after the end of constitutional abortion rights.
+She has also written a series of articles juxtaposing Brazilian and U.S. American racial ideologies.
 She was awarded the Early Career Research Award in 2012, a Dunavant Professorship in 2014-2017, and a Distinguished Teaching Award in 2016.
 She teaches classes in modern and contemporary political thought, U.S. political thought, feminist political thought, race and politics, and constitutional law.

 Research Interests

-Modern and contemporary political thought; critical Enlightenment studies; critical race theory; African-American political thought; Latin American political thought
+Modern and contemporary political thought; critical Enlightenment studies; critical race theory; African-American political thought; Latin American political thought; feminist political theory; the politics of reproduction

 Teaching Interests/Fields